 “I feel I did alright,” he said.
 “It was a good team effort for not playing together.
 I think this (competition) is about as good as it gets.
 Some of the best kids that want to get recruited come here.”

-DeSimone – who often has to covercome a size disadvantage – would be happy to find a school that fits his academics and will give him a chance to play.
+DeSimone – who often has to overcome a size disadvantage – would be happy to find a school that fits his academics and will give him a chance to play.

 “I would just like somewhere that fits,” he said.
-“I will take what I can get since it’s a little.
+“I will take what I can get.
 I will see what I can do from here.
 You just have to practice.
 I you want it, you can play no matter what.”

 One player who comes from a more lacrosse-rich heritage of the Philly region was Henderson goalie Chase Heisman (ManUp Lacrosse).
 Heisman, an All-EPSLA and All-Ches-Mont league pick last year who helped his team finish 17-3, had just committed to Juco power Essex (CCBC) of Maryland, but wants to eventually move up to a top Division III or a Division I program.